rizkinov/cbre-business-card-generator/CONTRIBUTING.md

-# Contributing to CBRE Web Elements
+# Contributing to CBRE Business Card Generator

-Thank you for your interest in contributing to CBRE Web Elements!
+Thank you for your interest in contributing to CBRE Business Card Generator!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents